Build Muscle Fast with These 5 Beginner Exercises

 Resistance band rows

-• Pull the band toward your body, squeezing shoulder blades
+Pull the band toward your body while squeezing your shoulder blades

 Beginner doing resistance band rows for back strength